ruslol228/Pandas-Projects/README.md

 * Data Visualization
 * Explanatory Analysis

+I also covered ML-related techniques, such as:
+* Data Preprocessing
+* Feature Engineering

 Alongside with that, I used additonal techniques, such as:
 * Web Scraping
 * Working with Web APIs and JSON